thisiskun/thisiskun.github.com/source/_posts/2012-03-22-hello-octopress.markdown

 Hello Octopress!

-This is my first blog!
+This is my first post!